University of Washington / Seattle Children's Hospital

 Joel Berg, DDS, MS, Professor* (retired)

-Donald Chi, DDS, PhD, Adjunct Associate Professor* (part-time)
+Donald Chi, DDS, PhD, Professor* (part-time)

 Dan Cook, DDS, Clinical Professor* (retired)

-Anna Forsyth, DDS, MSD, Clinical Assistant Professor*
+Anna Forsyth, DDS, MSD, Associate Professor*

-Mariella Garcia, DDS, Clinical Assistant Professor* (part-time)
+Mariella Garcia, DDS, Clinical Associate Professor* (part-time)

 Penelope Leggott, BDS, MS, Professor* (retired)